H. A. Guerber: Retellings of myths and legends

-However, Guerber's most enduring works are the ones dealing with myth and legend and written for adult audiences.
-WorldCat says that 104 editions of The Myths of Greece and Rome were published between 1893 and 2017 in English and French and held by 1,194 libraries worldwide.
+Guerber's most enduring works are the ones dealing with myth and legend and written for adult audiences.
+WorldCat says that 104 editions of The Myths of Greece and Rome were published between 1893 and 2017 in English and French and are held by 1,194 libraries worldwide.
 Dover Publications says of their version that "This generously illustrated book of classical myths has become a classic itself, long prized for its simple, graphic, accurate retelling of the principal myths of Greece and Rome, and for its commentary on their origins and significance."
 Guerber's Myths of the Norsemen from the Eddas and Sagas, Legends of the Rhine, and Myths and Legends of the Middle Ages are also enduring classics.
-Less well-known are her retellings of Shakespeare's plays, Wagner's and other popular operas, and the great epic poems.
+Less well known are her retellings of Shakespeare's plays, Wagner's and other popular operas, and the great epic poems.

 Death

 Guerber died on May 26, 1929.
-Her simple death notice, published in the Montclair, New Jersey Times, read as follows—DIED GUERBER, HELENE A. At her residence, 31 Oakwood Ave., Upper Montclair, N.J., on Sunday, May 26, 1929.
+Her simple death notice, published in the Montclair, New Jersey Times, read as follows—"DIED GUERBER, HELENE A. At her residence, 31 Oakwood Ave., Upper Montclair, N.J., on Sunday, May 26, 1929.
 Funeral services at St. James' Church, corner of Dellevue Ave. and Valley Rd., Upper Montclair, yesterday afternoon at 1:30 o'clock.
-Interment at Greenwood Cemetery.
+Interment at Greenwood Cemetery."

 Her parents Arnold and Emma and her brother Louis are also buried in Greenwood Cemetery, NY.